 If you don’t want to trek, you can visit Machu Picchu by catching a train from Ollantaytambo in the Sacred Valley to Aguas Calientes and then catching a bus to the ruins.

 South East of Cusco is South America's highest lake; Lake Titicaca.
 At 3,800m, the vast lake stretches 120 by 80 miles and forms the border with Bolivia.
 Said to have been the birth place of the Inca Empire, the lake is home to the Uros people, who live on man-made floating islands made out of reeds on the lake.
 The closest town to the lake is Puno, which is the stopping off place for people wanting to spend either the day or an overnight trip on Titicaca.
-Puno itself is not particularly exciting place to visit; most people just come for the lake.
+Puno itself is not particularly exciting place to visit; most people just come for the lake which you can visit on a day trip or overnight on one of the islands in a homestay.
 You can get to Puno either by bus from Cusco or Arequipa, or by flying into the airport at Juliaca.
 We strongly advise you visit Lake Titicaca after having first acclimatised in Cusco or Arequipa.

 Known as the white city, Arequipa is famed for its grand colonial buildings, constructed out of the local white volcanic rock.
 Peru’s second largest city is vibrant and offers some fantastic local restaurants and markets.
 The magnificent cathedral on the central square, Plaza de Armas is worth a visit.
 It has been rebuilt many times on account of earthquake damage, but still retains its grandeur.
 Many people also choose to go to the Museum of Santuarios Andinos (or the Museo Santury) which houses the frozen body of Juanita, an Incan princess.
 Her preserved body was discovered on the snowy mountains and it is thought that she was there as a sacrifice to the sun god, although there is no proof to this claim.